D. J. White (American football): Professional career

+Pre-draft

 White's play in college earned him an invitation to the NFL Scouting Combine.
 Lance Zierlein of NFL.com praised him for his patience in coverage and his ability to displace receivers with his jam technique.
 He also complimented his ability to break on the ball with his short quickness, and noted that he had forced at least one fumble every year he was at Georgia Tech.
 But Zierlein criticized his "very" average recovery speed and his inability to efficiently exercise proper technique in coverage, specifically the fact that he could not turn around fast enough or "flip his hips" quickly.
 He projected White to be a third round pick.

 Kansas City Chiefs

-White was drafted by the Kansas City Chiefs in the sixth round, 178th overall, of the 2016 NFL Draft.
+White was selected by the Kansas City Chiefs in the sixth round, 178th overall, of the 2016 NFL draft.

 On November 4, 2017, White was waived by the Chiefs.

 Indianapolis Colts

 Two days after the Chiefs waived him, White was claimed off waivers by the Indianapolis Colts.
 On September 1, 2018, White was waived by the Colts and was signed to the practice squad the next day, only to be released two days later.